KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 * `pProfile` is a pointer to the `VpProfileProperties` structure specifying the profile to enable.
 * `flags` contains zero or more of the `VpInstanceCreateFlagBits` values, as described below.

-The default behavior of `vpCreateInstance` is to enable only the instance extensions that are required by the profile and the `VkInstanceCreateInfo` provided by the application must not enable any instance extensions itself.
+The default behavior of `vpCreateInstance` is to enable only the instance extensions that are required by the profile; the `VkInstanceCreateInfo` provided by the application must not enable any instance extensions itself.

 If the application specifies the `VP_INSTANCE_CREATE_OVERRIDE_EXTENSIONS_BIT` then only the extensions enabled in the `VkInstanceCreateInfo` provided by the application will be used.

 If the application specifies the `VP_INSTANCE_CREATE_MERGE_EXTENSIONS_BIT` then the extension lists are merged and both the extensions required by the profile and those enabled by the application in the `VkInstanceCreateInfo` structure will be enabled.

-If the application provided `VkInstanceCreateInfo` does not specify a `VkApplicationInfo` structure then a `VkApplicationInfo` with an `apiVersion` field equaling the minimum required API version of the profile will be added.
+If the application-provided `VkInstanceCreateInfo` does not specify a `VkApplicationInfo` structure then a `VkApplicationInfo` with an `apiVersion` field equaling the minimum required API version of the profile will be added.
 If the application does provide a `VkApplicationInfo` it has to make sure that its `apiVersion` field is greater than or equal to the minimum required API version of the profile (e.g. by using the corresponding preprocessor definition).

 #### Check device level support